Skip to main content

 Why AI Trading Strategies Beat Manual Ones

 AI trading systems can look at thousands of data points at once — price action, volume, market sentiment, economic indicators, earnings reports, and options flow — all in milliseconds.
-They spot patterns that a human would never see, and they can test a strategy against years of historical data in seconds.
+They spot patterns a human would never see, and they can test a strategy against years of historical data in seconds.

 The Foundation: Understanding Your Market Edge